merge-api/merge-accounting-ruby/docs/InvoicesApi.md

 x_account_token = 'x_account_token_example' # String | Token identifying the end user.
 id = TODO # String |
 opts = {
-  expand: 'contact', # String | Which relations should be returned in expanded form.
-Multiple relation names should be comma separated without spaces.
   include_remote_data: true, # Boolean | Whether to include the original data Merge fetched from the third-party to produce these models.
+  remote_fields: 'type', # String | Deprecated.
+Use show_enum_origins.
-  remote_fields: 'type' # String | Which fields should be returned in non-normalized form.
+  show_enum_origins: 'type' # String | Which fields should be returned in non-normalized form.
 }

 begin